CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ### Using Firebase's realtime database to store history

 Since we used Firebase as our authenticator, the most efficient and effective way to keep history records of respective users would be to use Firebase's realtime database.
-Whenever a user creates a new account, their user detaisl would be automatically stored in the realtime database.
+Whenever a user creates a new account, their user details would be automatically stored in the realtime database.
 Each user is stored with their respective uid as the child under the parent "users/".

 ### Reading and writing data

 We can create api requests to write and read data from the realtime database.
 At the end of every collaboration session, the details that would be recorded are:

 1. Matched user's details
 2. Question
 3. Collaborated code on code editor